It's time to change our clocks again and batteries in our smoke detectors.

 What is Daylight Saving Time?

-Daylight Saving Time, beginning in 2017 on March 12th at 2:00 AM, is when we set our clocks forward one hour.
+Daylight Saving Time, beginning in 2018 on March 11th at 2:00 AM, is when we set our clocks forward one hour.
 It typically starts on the second Sunday in March, and ends on the first Sunday in November and this year, that’s Sunday, November 4th.